-This article describes Miradore location tracking feature that can be enabled on Android devices.
+This article describes the Miradore location tracking feature that can be managed for Android devices.

 - This feature is available for Miradore Business and Enterprise customers.